floschnell/properwatcher/README.md

 ### Configuration File

 Settings and property queries that should be watched have to be defined in a configuration file. propertywatcher by default looks for a file called `config.toml` that resides in the same directory as the tool is run from.
-A sample configuration file can be found in this repository and is named `config.sample.toml`.
+A sample configuration file can be found in this repository and is named [config.sample.toml](/config.sample.toml).
 You can create a copy and adjust it to your needs.
-Pay special attention to the `watcher` section.
+Pay special attention to the [`watcher` section](config.sample.toml#L21).
 This section can be given multiple times and will tell properwatcher, where to look for new flats/houses.

 ### via Docker